Keyboard shortcuts

 macOS (x86/ARM)Dynamic (system)libz-sys (uses system)

-Windows (MSVC)Static (vendored submodule)libz-sys (compiled from source, static)
+Windows (MSVC or GNU)Static (vendored win-iconv submodule)libz-sys (compiled from source, static)